Double Take (Australian TV series)

 Double Take is an Australian sketch comedy series which premiered on the Seven Network on 23 July 2009.
 The series ended just over two months later on 24 September 2009.

-Although it was a show of mixed quality and only passable ratings, it featured a number of sketches (notably, the song "9 to 9" (parodying Dolly Parton's "9 to 5") that became highly popular viral internet items, and led to the appearance of two of the programme's stars, Amanda Bishop and Paul McCarthy, in the ABC1 sitcom At Home With Julia (2011), in turn, co-written and produced by one of the show's co-creators, Rick Kalowski.
+It featured a number of sketches (notably, the song "9 to 9" (parodying Dolly Parton's "9 to 5") that became highly popular viral internet items, and led to the appearance of two of the programme's stars, Amanda Bishop and Paul McCarthy, in the ABC1 sitcom At Home With Julia (2011) co-written and produced by one of the show's co-creators, Rick Kalowski.